-Location: Caledon, Ontario
+Location: Caledon, Ontario, Canada

 A recent addition to this list is the UPS facility, built in the town of Caledon, Ontario, just north of Toronto.
-This 850,000 sq. ft. warehouse opened its doors in late 2020 to become the largest UPS facility across Canada.
+This 850,000 sq. ft. warehouse opened its doors in late 2020 to become the largest UPS facility in Canada.
 At its peak, this huge warehouse can accommodate enough employees to handle more than 35,000 packages per hour, essential for such a densely populated area as the GTA.

-10. Preferred Freezer Services
+12. Preferred Freezer Services

 Size: 500,000 square ft.

-Location: Richland, Washington
+Location: Richland, Washington, USA

 This facility can handle more than two billion pounds of food from various brands at any given time.
 While 65% of the facility's inbound receivables are delivered by automated shuttle trucks, 35% of deliveries are handled with more traditional forklift trucks.
 Workers at this facility load and unload pallets in bays that are kept at 2°C.

 Optimize Your Warehouse for Growth